Warkanlock/warkanlock.github.io/_posts/2022-11-01-notes-about-the-future.md

 I don't panic, I enjoy humans transmuting into a new species,

-I went to Spotify to listen again to Alan's Parson project, the lyrics are always the same, monotony in the future will cost.
-Generating music will be easy, cheaper and better than buying records,
+I went to Spotify to listen again to Alan's Parson project, the lyrics are always the same, monotony in the future will cost us more.
+Generating music today is easy, cheaper and better than companies buying records from old artists.

 I see a world in which everyone will try to be their own model,
 I see a world in which everyone will cease to be,